HakaiInstitute/hakai-ctd-qc/README.md

 `hakai-ctd-qc` is the main package used to handle the QCing of the CTD Datasets maintained by the Hakai Institute.
 Please refer to the [test description manual](tests_description.md) for a full description of the different tests applied within this package.
-Examples of tes

 ## Installation